One Painting: Hotel Lobby to Mountain Lodge

 In settings designed for retreat and reflection, the painting becomes part of the larger emotional landscape of the home, offering a quiet visual horizon that echoes the stillness found beyond the walls.

-Each space reveals a different way the painting can be experienced, while the work itself remains quietly constant.
+Each space reveals a different way the painting can be experienced, while the work itself remains constant.

 Waking Up